 - 9100 Operating Reserve.
-An appropriated reserve available for use by school district for emergencies caused by an act of God or arising from extraordinary problems or unforeseen emergencies and other unexpected events. - Non-Appropriated Reserve.
+An appropriated reserve available for use by school district for emergencies caused by an act of God or arising from extraordinary problems or unforeseen emergencies and other unexpected events. - 9200 Non-Appropriated Reserve.
 A contingency reserve considered to be a beginning fund balance for the next fiscal year.
-The non-appropriated operating reserve (1) shall not exceed fifteen percent of the amount budgeted to the general fund for the current fiscal year, (2) shall not be appropriated, and (3) shall not be expended during the fiscal year covered by the budget.
-(Section 22-44-106(2), C.R.S.) - 9300 Constitutional and Legally Mandated Reserves - 9321 TABOR Emergency Reserve.
+The non-appropriated operating reserve (1) shall not exceed fifteen percent of the amount budgeted to the general fund for the current fiscal year, (2) shall not be appropriated and (3) shall not be expended during the fiscal year covered by the budget.
+(Section 22-44-106(2), C.R.S.) - 9300 Constitutional and Legally Mandated Reserves

+- 9321 TABOR Emergency Reserve.
 A reserve to be used for declared emergencies only.
 Each district shall reserve 3% or more of its fiscal year spending as defined in Article X, Section 20 of the Colorado Constitution.
 Unused reserves apply to the next year's reserve. - 9322 Reserve for Multiple-Year Obligations.
 A present cash reserve pledged irrevocably and held for payments in all future fiscal years of any multiple fiscal year direct or indirect district debt or other financial obligation.
 (Colorado Constitution, Article X, Section 20 (4) (b)).
 An example is a multi-year contract with the superintendent of schools.
-This reserve is used if the district has multiple fiscal year obligations.

-District Emergency Reserve.
-If a Board of Education provides for a district emergency reserve in the General Fund for the budget year of at least three percent of the amount budgeted to General Fund, the Board may designate real property owned by the District as all or a portion of the reserve required by section 20 (5) of Article X of the State Constitution so long as the Board has filed with the State Treasurer and the Department of Education a letter of intent that expresses that intent of the Board to increase the liquidity of such property upon the occurrence of a declared emergency with the meaning of TABOR by entering into one or more lease-purchase agreements with respect to such property or by other means acceptable to the State Treasurer OR Secure a letter of credit from an investment grade bank as all or a portion of the reserve required by section 20 (5) of Article X of the State Constitution so long as the Board has filed with the State Treasurer and Department of Education a letter of intent of the Board to satisfy its obligation to reimburse the bank for moneys drawn on the letter of credit upon the occurrence of a declared emergency.

-- 9324 Colorado Preschool Program (CPP) Reserve - 9325 Full Day Kindergarten Reserve - 9326 Risk-Related / Restricted Capital Reserve - 9327 Best Capital Renewal Reserve - 9900 Other Reserves.
+This reserve is used if the district has multiple fiscal year obligations. - ▶ 9323 District Emergency Reserve.
+If a Board of Education provides for a district emergency reserve in the General Fund for the budget year of at least three percent of the amount budgeted to General Fund, the Board may designate real property owned by the District as all or a portion of the reserve required by section 20 (5) of Article X of the State Constitution so long as the Board has filed with the State Treasurer and the Department of Education a letter of intent that expresses that intent of the Board to increase the liquidity of such property upon the occurrence of a declared emergency with the meaning of TABOR by entering into one or more financed (lease)-purchase agreements with respect to such property or by other means acceptable to the State Treasurer OR Secure a letter of credit from an investment grade bank as all or a portion of the reserve required by section 20 (5) of Article X of the State Constitution so long as the Board has filed with the State Constitution so long as the Board has filed with the State Treasurer OR Secure a letter of credit from an investment grade bank as all or a portion of the reserve required by section 20 (5) of Article X of the State Constitution so long as the Board has filed with the State Treasurer and Department of Education a letter of intent of the Board to satisfy its obligation to reimburse the bank for moneys drawn on the letter of credit upon the occurrence of a declared emergency. - 9324 Colorado Preschool Program (CPP) Reserve. - 9325 Full Day Kindergarten Reserve. - 9326 Risk-Related / Restricted Capital Reserve. - 9327 Best Capital Renewal Reserve. - 9900 Other Reserves.
 Used to designate any other reserve(s) not classifiable in the reserves listed above.